 Critics contend that bankruptcy judges ought to realize that some sick companies should be allowed to die-and die quickly.
-Maintaining companies on life support does not serve the interests of the parties the bankruptcy laws were meant to protect.
-The 2005 changes to the bankruptcy code addressed this issue by limiting to 18 months the time management has to file a reorganization plan.
-Prior to the change, judges could extend the time management has to reorganize almost indefinitely.
-Now, after a maximum of 18 months, creditors may propose a plan if an acceptable plan hasn't been filed by management.
+Maintaining companies on life support does not serve the interests of the parties that the bankruptcy laws were designed to protect.
+The 2005 changes to the bankruptcy code addressed this issue by limiting to 18 months the time that management has to file a reorganization plan.
+Prior to the change, judges could extend this time almost indefinitely.
+Now, creditors may propose a plan if an acceptable plan hasn't been filed by management within 18 months.